Assign Microsoft 365 licenses to users

-If your users don't yet have the Office apps installed, you can share the Employee quick start guide with your users to set up things, like how to download and install Microsoft 365 or Office 2019 on a PC or Mac and how to set up Office apps and email on a mobile device.
+If your users don't yet have the Microsoft 365 apps installed, you can share the Employee quick start guide with your users to set up things, like Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac and Set up Microsoft 365 apps and email on a mobile device.

 Understand subscriptions and licenses (article)

 Buy or remove licenses for your subscription (article)